Accessibility statement

 Not all PDFs are accessible

 We have in excess of 2,000 PDFs available to download from the website.
-We have reduced this number from nearly 4,000 in September 2018.
+We have reduced this number from nearly 4,000 since September 2018.

 Maps used for reporting street issues

 We invite users to drop a pin on a map to mark the location of some street issues.
 We recognise that this method isn’t suitable for people who are using screen readers.
 We plan to make an alternative means of supplying a location available and fully accessible.
-There is no timescale on this development at present.
+We aim to complete this by December 2022.

 Content that’s not within the scope of the accessibility regulations